crlimacastro/Canvas-Runner/README.md

 <br>

 In draw, lets fill the screen with a background color every frame.
 This serves two purposes.
-1. It provides a nice colorful and interesting background and clarifies the area of our canvas.
+1. It provides a nice colorful and interesting background that clarifies the area of our canvas.
 2. It draws over (thus clearing) anything rendered in the previous frame.

 And while we are at it, let's also draw the floor for our runner game.